Avoid Suffering Needlessly For Our Faith

 A few months into her employment I noticed a disturbing trend.
 She would sometimes leave me a voicemail message—always after 5 p.m.—informing me that she wouldn’t be working the next day because it was a religious holiday for her.
 And she had lots of them that fall.

 From a planning standpoint this frustrated me.
-Often I had specific things I needed her to do that next day, but she was giving me little time to make adjustments.
-I explained that I was happy (okay, willing) to accommodate her religious observances, but I needed advanced warning.
+Often I had specific things I needed her to do that next day, but she was giving me little time to adjust.
+I explained that I was happy (okay, willing) to accommodate her religious observances, but I needed advanced notice.
 A list of holidays would be helpful.

 She said that wouldn’t be possible because sometimes she didn’t know until the day before.
 Really?
 When I pressed her on this, she was steadfast that she couldn’t give me a calendar of her religious holidays.
 I suggested she ask her Rabbi for a list.
 She didn’t too much like that.